My trademark dessert! These taste fantastic yet are fast and deceptively easy to prepare. And they are sugar free!

-- Bake for 9 to 10 minutes, until the sides of the cakes have puffed slightly above the top edge of the ramekins but the centers are still soft.
-Do not over bake.
+- Bake for 9 minutes, until the sides of the cakes have puffed slightly above the top edge of the ramekins but the centers are still soft.
+Do not over bake!

 - Let the cakes cool for 1 minute, then unmold onto a dessert plate.

 Serve at once.
-Cooled cakes are the texture of a brownie and are good too!
+However, cooled cakes are the texture of a brownie and are good too!